mhdzumair/MediaFusion/scrapers/README.md

-# Scrapping with Media Fusion
+# Scraping with Media Fusion

 The project offers scraping capabilities for TamilBlasters and TamilMV.
 Here are the guidelines on how to use these scrapers: